kendalga23/NHL_GIT_LAB/stats-api.md

 ```
 <br /></details>

-In order to get additional information the expand modifer can be used such as this example
+In order to get additional information the expand modifier can be used such as this example

-`?expand=round.series,schedule.game.seriesSummary&season=20182019` This will add in details like the game summary and the season
+`?expand=round.series,schedule.game.seriesSummary&season=20182019` | This will add in details like the game summary and the season

 [back to top](#endpoint-tables)

 ## Venues

-`GET https://statsapi.web.nhl.com/api/v1/venues` Get all NHL Venues in API database.
+`GET https://statsapi.web.nhl.com/api/v1/venues` | Get all NHL Venues in API database.

-`GET https://statsapi.web.nhl.com/api/v1/venues/ID` Get an NHL Venue.
+`GET https://statsapi.web.nhl.com/api/v1/venues/ID` | Get an NHL Venue.

 <details>
   <summary>click for example</summary>